SudeepGopavaram/Automating_Analog_Layout_Using_Python_Package_GLayout/README.md

    ![kLive](https://github.com/user-attachments/assets/e9da2473-e47c-47d3-890f-d34ae94fb6f1)

 5. Once it's installed, on your host system.
-Type in “docker ps -a”.
+Type in ```docker ps -a```.
 This will list all of your running containers.
 Copy the container ID of the most recently started one or the one you installed klive
-6. Enter the command “docker commit <container id> openfasoc:glayout
+6. Enter the command ```docker commit <container id> openfasoc:glayout```

 you can follow the following playlist to view practical implementation of installation [here](https://www.youtube.com/watch?v=omjUs0bUGHo&list=PLlSXtIpWKQOBaUgQ6gQqfz39XhUoLEWgj) or the following document [here](https://docs.google.com/document/d/e/2PACX-1vRL8ksIvB-fHaqWgkgBPDUznOcDmmFhNrvzPNx9GSSkZyfhJYexEI9gBZCJ0SNNnHdUrAf1EBOeU182/pub) for all the different platforms.